 Cashiers Community Fund

-Vecinos Farmworker Health Program was awarded $10,000 for general operating support.
+Vecinos Farmworker Health Program was awarded $7,000 to provide access to culturally-aligned, bilingual, integrated primary and behavioral healthcare for farmworkers.
 Photo courtesy of Vecinos.

 The Cashiers Community Fund seeks to improve the quality of life in Cashiers by supporting projects that benefit the community and its residents.